6 Ways Data-Driven Food ERP Systems Help Optimize Operational Costs

 Icicle’s Food ERP software provides real-time monitoring of the food processing supply chain, delivering a constant stream of information with actionable insights for food and cannabis producers.
-We’ve written recently on the ways that automation technology like Icicle can help food and cannabis companies fight the COVID-19 pandemic; in this article, we will go over six key ways that Icicle’s sophisticated automation technology enables data-driven decision making and processes at every stage of production.
+We’ve written recently on the ways that automation technology like Icicle can help food and cannabis companies fight the COVID-19 pandemic; in this article, we will go over five key ways that Icicle’s sophisticated automation technology enables data-driven decision making and processes at every stage of production.

 1) Work with Real-Time Data for Better Collaboration and Decision-Making